elumbantoruan/feed/README.md

 ### Cronjob

-The Cronjobis containerized and managed in Kubernetes.
+The Cronjob is containerized and managed in Kubernetes.
 Link to [source code](https://github.com/elumbantoruan/feed/tree/main/cmd/cronjob).

 ```